 Project Team

 Amache Preservation Society – Led by John Hopper, Principal of Granada High School, this volunteer organization is largely comprised of current and past students of the high school.
-Students help with ongoing maintenance of the site, lead site tours, participate in preservation projects, maintain a museum of artifacts, and provide presentations on Amache in Colorado, neighboring states, and around the world.
+Students help with ongoing site tours, participate in preservation projects, maintain a museum of artifacts, and provide presentations on Amache in Colorado, neighboring states, and around the world.
+APS is a partner with the National Park Service for Amache.

-Amache Historical Society II and Amache Alliance – The Amache Historical Society II (AHSII) was started by a group of surviving Amache Sanseis and Yonsei descendants to continue the work of the Amache Historical Society.
-With additional retirements, some of AHSII are transitioning to working as the Amache Alliance, which was formed as a California nonprofit public benefit corporation for charitable purposes and received its Federal IRS 501 (c) (3) tax exempt status in August 2021.
+Amache Alliance (formerly Amache Historical Society II) – The Amache Historical Society II (AHSII) was started by a group of surviving Amache Sanseis and Yonsei descendants to continue the work of the Amache Historical Society.
+AHSII transitioned to working as the Amache Alliance, which was formed as a California nonprofit public benefit corporation for charitable purposes and received its Federal IRS 501 (c) (3) tax exempt status in August 2021.
 The Amache Alliance will take over the AHSII responsibilities, fill the non-profit tax-exempt role of the Amache Historical Society’s retirement with the Nisei survivors, and continue to support the Colorado organizations supporting Amache as well as the national organizations.
-The Amache Alliance mission is to: Help preserve and interpret the Granada War Relocation Center (Amache) National Historic Landmark; Educate all Americans about the forced evacuation, relocation, and internment of Japanese Americans by the preservation of Amache’s stories, artifacts and historic structures; and Work collaboratively with other organizations to highlight the lessons of the Japanese American confinement and its relevance to the preservation of liberty and civil rights for all Americans today.
+The Amache Alliance mission is to: Help preserve and interpret the Granada War Relocation Center (Amache) National Historic Site; Educate all Americans about the forced evacuation, relocation, and internment of Japanese Americans by the preservation of Amache’s stories, artifacts and historic structures; and Work collaboratively with other organizations to highlight the lessons of the Japanese American confinement and its relevance to the preservation of liberty and civil rights for all Americans today.
+In 2023, it became an official Philanthropic partner and Friends Group to the Amache National Historic Site.

 Others

 University of Denver, Amache Project – The Amache Project involves university students in research, preservation, and interpretation of Amache related mainly to archaeology or with projects at the museum run by the Amache Preservation Society in Granada.
 The Department of Anthropology, led by Dr. Bonnie Clark, holds summer field classes in archaeological research on-site that includes monitoring and assessment, related field work and research, laboratory work, and reporting.
+The past survey and research is being used by the National Park Service to help establish the Amache site.
 The project also has a facebook page.

 National Trust for Historic Preservation/Mountain Plains Office (NTHP/MP) – The NTHP/MP has consulted on the Amache Comprehensive Interpretive Plan and Conceptual Development Plan developed in conjunction with the National Park Service, the Friends of Amache and other partners in 2007.
 The NTHP/MP partnered with the Friends of Amache in 2010 for a plan to reconstruct the Guard Tower and assists with site interpretation and project planning.

-National Park Service – In 2007, the National Park Service helped organize a three-day workshop to provide guidance and direction for interpretation and development at Amache.
+National Park Service – On February 15, 2024, Secretary of the Interior Deb Haaland formally established Amache National Historic Site following the Town of Granada’s donation of the land needed to establish the nation’s newest national park.
+In 2007, the National Park Service helped organize a three-day workshop to provide guidance and direction for interpretation and development at Amache.
 The purpose of the workshop was to improve the visitor experience at the site by exploring alternatives for site development and interpretation, while also incorporating long-term maintenance and preservation goals into the planning process, resulting in the Amache Comprehensive Interpretive Plan and Conceptual Development Plan.
 This Plan has since provided direction from which participating partners have followed.
 The Guard Tower and Water Tower Rehabilitation and Reconstruction Plans (2011), the Building Stock Research and Inventory Related to the Granada Relocation Center (2011), the website, driving tour and podcast tour, and other related projects also have been funded in part through the National Park Service’s Japanese American Confinement Sites (JACS) Grant Program.